 If the wandering occurs at night, it may be a sign your loved one isn’t getting enough activity during the day.
 When your loved one gets some exercise, it may cut down on nighttime wandering.
 Your loved one doesn’t have to follow a high-intensity exercise routine.
 A walk in the park or around the block may be enough to tire him or her out by nighttime.

 Dementia is a serious condition that affects a senior’s health, independence, and overall quality of life.
-If your senior loved one has been diagnosed with a serious condition and needs help with tasks like meal prep, transportation, bathing, and grooming, reach out to Home Care Assistance, an in-home care provider Bethlehem, PA, families can trust.
+If your senior loved one has been diagnosed with a serious condition and needs help with tasks like meal prep, transportation, bathing, and grooming, reach out to Home Care Assistance,a provider of high-quality home care Bethlehem, PA, families can trust.
 We also offer comprehensive care for seniors with dementia, Alzheimer’s, and Parkinson’s.
 To create a comprehensive in-home care plan for your aging loved one, call us at 484-350-3874 today.